The Money

 The clock reads 3:31.
 Kramer is lying on his back, sleeping.
 Beside him,

 Emily lies face-down, sleeping, with her arms flung out wide.
-One hand is on
+One hand

 the pillow above Kramer's head, then it moves and Emily's forearm runs